luannt0801/luannt0801/README.md

 <h1 align="center">Hi 👋, I'm Nguyen Thanh Luan</h1>
 <img align="right" width="auto" height="450" src="luan.jpg">

+<h3 align="center">About me ... </h3>

-<h3 align="center"> 👦 A student at the School of Electrical Engineering, Hanoi University of Science and Technology, specializing in Talented Engineer in Electronics and Telecommunications - Class of 65.</h3>
+- 👦 A student at the School of Electrical Engineering, Hanoi University of Science and Technology, specializing in Talented Engineer in Electronics and Telecommunications - Class of 65.

 - 👨‍💻 All of my projects are available at [https://github.com/luannt0801](https://github.com/luannt0801)